Getting started

 Enabling conversions

 Conversions are opt-in.
-To enable support, call the ->conversions() method on the $driver:
+To enable support, call the driver ->conversions() method:

 Working with media conversions

-By default, the plugin registers four media conversions.
-The media conversions are:
+By default, the plugin registers four media conversions:

 In case your media conversions are not being generated (or only the thumb conversion), please ensure you have correctly set up a queue.
 The thumb conversion will be generated directly when the user uploads an image (to always have one conversion available), whereas the other conversions will be generated in the background on the queue in order to not unnecessarily slow down the upload so much.
 See also here.